ibm-cloud-docs/containers/cs_images.md

 ### Creating an image pull secret with different IAM API key credentials for more control or access to images in other {{site.data.keyword.Bluemix_notm}} accounts
 {: #other_registry_accounts}

-You can assign {{site.data.keyword.Bluemix_notm}} IAM access policies to users or a service ID to restrict permissions to specific registry image repositories, namespaces, or actions (such as `push` or `pull`).
+You can assign {{site.data.keyword.Bluemix_notm}} IAM access policies to users or a service ID to restrict permissions to specific registry image namespaces or actions (such as `push` or `pull`).
 Then, create an API key and store these registry credentials in an image pull secret for your cluster.
 {: shortdesc}

 For example, to access images in other {{site.data.keyword.Bluemix_notm}} accounts, create an API key that stores the {{site.data.keyword.registryshort_notm}} credentials of a user or service ID in that account.
 Then, in your cluster's account, save the API key credentials in an image pull secret for each cluster and cluster namespace.